UC Davis Funding Programs

 This program provides one-time funding to Principal Investigators (PIs) who have lost, or will lose their primary extramural funding.
 Funds ensure continuation of a research project for an interim period until extramural support can be reestablished.

-To better serve our faculty, in response to sequestration and other impacts to grant funding, the Office of Research will implement revised PI Bridge Program requirements on a temporary basis, commencing February 11, 2014
+To better serve our faculty, in response to sequestration and other impacts to grant funding, the Office of Research will implement revised PI Bridge Program requirements on a temporary basis, commencing February 11, 2014, and amended on August 1, 2014.

-- Awards will be granted, based on need, for a maximum of one year and $100,000, or the average annual direct costs received by the grantee from a peer-reviewed extramural grant for the previous five years (or three years, if applicable), whichever is less.
+- Awards will be granted, based on need, for a maximum of one year and totaling $80,000, or the average annual direct costs received by the grantee from a peer-reviewed extramural grant for the previous five years (or three years, if applicable), whichever is less.

 - If the grantee reestablishes funding from other sources during the grant period, the unspent bridge funds will be returned to the Office of Research.